IceTheCoder/light-game/README.md

 # Lightgame
 A light follows your cursor and gets larger and more intense the faster you move.

-There is a slightly-visible triangle crawling somewhere in the dark.
+There is a slightly-visible triangle vibrating somewhere in the dark.

 ## License
 This repository is licensed under the MIT license with an added attribution.
 Read LICENSE for more information.